-In July, a Canadian auditor with the Global Sustainable Tourism Council spent a week in Vail, interviewing local leaders and VR bigwigs and visiting all the major attractions, from the Sunday Farmers Market to the Betty Ford Alpine Gardens and Ford Amphitheater, judging our fair valley on a spreadsheet of 40 “performance indicators,” from light and noise pollution and solid-waste reduction to “visitor behavior” and support of local entrepreneurs.
+In July of last year, a Canadian auditor with the Global Sustainable Tourism Council spent a week in Vail, interviewing local leaders and VR bigwigs and visiting all the major attractions, from the Sunday Farmers Market to the Betty Ford Alpine Gardens and Ford Amphitheater, judging our fair valley on a spreadsheet of 40 “performance indicators,” from light and noise pollution and solid-waste reduction to “visitor behavior” and support of local entrepreneurs.

-As she awaits a decision (at press time, the expectation was a “thumbs up” by December), Langmaid has no illusions about the challenge.
+As she awaited a decision (in July of 2018 the town received a "thumbs up" for being the first destination in the world to be certified to the Mountain IDEAL sustainable destination standard) Langmaid has no illusions about the challenge.
 But she does believe Vail, the town, has a strong partner in Vail Resorts.
-After all, in September, chief executive Rob Katz announced the audacious goals of zero-net emissions, zero-net operating impact to forests, and zero waste for landfills, all by 2030, at Vail, Beaver Creek, and a dozen other ski resorts in Australia, Canada, and the United States.
+After all, in September [of 2017], chief executive Rob Katz announced the audacious goals of zero-net emissions, zero-net operating impact to forests, and zero waste for landfills, all by 2030, at Vail, Beaver Creek, and a dozen other ski resorts in Australia, Canada, and the United States.